limyuxin/PBCSI/Lecture_2/Lecture_note.md

 1. Get back to the `GitHub`page on your browser.
 (Make sure you are located in the `leezhenglong-dev/PBCSI`.)
-2 .Click the green `code`button and click `open with GitHub Desktop`.
+2. Click the green `code`button and click `open with GitHub Desktop`.
 3. Click the `Open GitHub Desktop` in the popup.(Then the browser will take you the GitHub Desktop software which installed in your machine.)
 4. Now you are located in GitHub Desktop.At the buttom of the window where the `local path`